JetBrains/Qodana/topics/qodana-yaml.md

 [//]: # (title: Configure a Profile via qodana.yaml)

 Information stored in `qodana.yaml` overrides the default inspection profile settings and default configurations of Qodana linters.
-Namely, you can specify a certain profile name, exclude paths from the analysis scope, disable or enable inspections included in your profile, and so on.
-You can specify such overrides directly in the [UI report](ui-overview.md): in the Problem explorer for specific reported problems and paths, and in profile settings for inspections.
-All changes made via the UI are automatically imported into `qodana.yaml`, which file should be saved to the project's root directory if you want to run subsequent checks with the same configuration.
-Alternatively, you can read or edit the `qodana.yaml` configuration file manually.
+You can specify such overrides in the [HTML report](results.md), and the changes are imported to `qodana.yaml` automatically.
+To run subsequent checks with this customized configuration, save the file to the project's root directory.
+Alternatively, you can edit the `qodana.yaml` configuration file manually.
 This section will guide you through necessary settings.

 **Note**: Configuration through `qodana.yaml` is only supported by the Qodana product.
 It is not supported by any other JetBrains products like IDEA or PhpStorm.

 ## Set up a profile

 The default profile is `qodana.recommended`.
 You can specify other profiles available in the respective IntelliJ Platform IDE for your source project.
-If you are using a CI system, make sure that the **.xml** file with this profile is available in the working directory where the VCS stores your project before building it.
-Here you can find IDEA profiles for embedding to Qodana docker images: [github.com/JetBrains/qodana-profiles](https://github.com/JetBrains/qodana-profiles).
+If you are using a CI system, make sure that the `.xml` file with this profile is in the working directory where the VCS stores your project before building it.
+Here you can find IDEA profiles for embedding to Qodana Docker images: [github.com/JetBrains/qodana-profiles](https://github.com/JetBrains/qodana-profiles).

 Set up a profile by the name: